oxinabox/NovelPerspective/writeup/paper.md

-# A Open Source Method for Seperating Books by POV character
+# A Open Source Method for Seperating Book Chapters by Main Character